Devilman24/Evil_Keylogger-/README.md

    python3 epykey.py
    ```

-2. The keylogger will start capturing keystrokes.
+2. The keylogger will start capturing epykey.
    Press **ESC** to stop.

 3. Data will be sent to the configured server or saved locally.